 When the Department receives a request for an independent proposal review, it is referred to the relevant council for comment.
-The comments made by the council must be taken into consideration by the planning panel where they have been provided to the Department within 28 days from the date the request was made.
+The comments made by the council must be taken into consideration by the planning panel or the Commission where they have been provided to the Department within 28 days from the date the request was made.